OleksiyRudenko/merge-google-slides/README.md

  * Import data
    - [ ] call from Drive context
    - [ ] call with a list of Slides
    - [ ] call with a config file
-   - [ ] when called with config file
+   - [ ] when called with config file and Slides decks referred to in config file come first and in order as per config files, other decks follow
    - [ ] add Slides from app context
+   - [ ] remove decks
  * Process
    - [ ] reorder Slides decks
    - [ ] choose Slides deck to be a source of layouts and